 It is no wonder then that one of the most common desserts in Guwahati is also made with rice.
 Payash or Payas is a sticky rice pudding, sweetened with palm sugar, mildly flavored with cardamom and saffron and garnished with dry fruits and nuts.
 Eat this deceptively simple milk-based pudding hot or cold but be sure to try it.

-So if you happen to be in Guwahati be sure to look around and you will be surprised to find a treat around every street corner!
+The next time you happen to be in Guwahati, be sure to look around and you will be surprised to find a treat around every street corner!